3x

 What Changed

 The business became easier to review, easier to govern, and easier to scale.
-Decisions moved from personality-led discussion to data-backed closure.
-Meetings became sharper.
+Decisions moved from informal practices, intuition and memory to data-based decision making.
+Saturday Performance Review Meetings replaced ad hoc check-ins.
 Sales became visible.
 Finance became reviewable.
 Leadership began spending more time on guidance, mentoring, and strategy.

 Most importantly, the company built management muscle.
 Growth became less dependent on heroic founder intervention and more dependent on repeatable practices.